 These costs add up.
 For a small manufacturer, recall costs could be devastating.
 Product recall insurance can provide important financial protection in the event your product has a defect.

 While both product recall insurance and product liability insurance help business owners who are dealing with defective products, each covers a different liability.
-Here's how to keep these policies separate:
+Here's how to these policies differ:

 But a risk management plan can't begin and end with insurance.
 Product liability law may require you to carry out a recall, so you'll need a product recall plan in addition to small business insurance.